bump-sh/docs/src/_help/support-and-sla.md

 ### Status notifications

-"Pull" is great, "push" is sometimes critical.
-You may subscribe to events notifications via the status page.
+"Pull" mechanisms are commonly used, but "push" notifications can be essential in certain cases.
+You can subscribe to event notifications through the status page to stay informed in real time.

 Such notifications may be delivered via: